The Nodal Scene Interface

 Olivier Paquet, Aghiles Kheffache, François Colbert, Berj Bannayan

 January 22, 2018

-The Nodal Scene Interface (NSI) was developed to replace existing APIs in our renderer which are showing their age.
+The Nodal Scene Interface (NSI) was developed as the next generation rendering API.
+It aims to replace existing APIs in our renderer which are showing their age.
 Designed in the 80s, and extended several times since, they include features which are no longer relevant and design decisions which do not reflect modern needs.
 This makes some features more complex to implement than they should be or prevents implementing others.
 The design of the NSI is shaped with the following goals: